Yoo0lh/WireSniffer/README.md

 ## Example

-The following example shows how to use the socket function to print out information about a TCP packet : create a socket row for capturing the TCP packets using the socket function .
+The following example shows how to use the socket function to print out information about a TCP packet :

+create a socket row for capturing the TCP packets using the socket function .
 ```c
 int socketfd = socket(AF_INET, SOCK_RAW, IPPROTO_TCP)
 ```
-AF_INET : specifies the address family IPV4.
+AF_INET : specifies the address family IPV4.</br>
-SOCK_RAW : create a raw socket .
+SOCK_RAW : create a raw socket .</br>
-PPROTO_TCP: specifies the protocol to filter in this case tcp.
+PPROTO_TCP: specifies the protocol to filter in this case tcp.</br>

-> you need a root privilege to run this code as raw socket special permission.
+> you need a root privilege to run this code as raw socket need special permission.

 ```c
 int main(){